karans-15/final-task-gfactors/README.md

 ```
 python app.py
 ```
-Your app is setup!!.
+Your app is setup!!
 Now you should be able to open your browser at http://localhost:5000 and use the app.

 ## Footer <a name="footer"></a>
 Feel free to leave a star in GitHub if you found this helpful :)